lipstick plant

 • ‘Variegata’ has green and white marked leaves.
 This is a great choice for fans of variegated houseplants!

-• ‘Curly’ and ‘Rasta’ are very interesting plants with tightly curled leaves.
+• ‘Curly’ and ‘Rasta’ are very interesting twisted lipstick plant species with tightly curled leaves.

 There are about 150 different Aeschynanthus species known.
 Another lipstick plant species that makes an equally good houseplant is the Black pagoda lipstick plant (Aeschynanthus longicaulis).